-Valentine's Day doesn't have to be all about romantic love!
-Say “You’re awesome" with a goat, because goats are awesome.
-Got a friend who’s going through a break up?
-Give a school of fish to say, “Don’t worry, there are plenty of fish in the sea.”
+Valentine's Day doesn't have to be all about romantic love.
+Say "You're the greatest" with a goat.
+Got a friend who's going through a breakup?
+Give a school of fish to say, "Don't worry, there are plenty of fish in the sea."

 The Little Mermaid, Walt Disney Animation Studios

 Not sure how to break up with someone?
-Give them a pig or heifer and write in the card, “This reminded me of you.”
+Give them a pig or heifer with the note, "This reminds me of you."

 Valentine's Day Haters

-Last but not least, the water buffalo are here for the Valentine’s Day haters.
-Giving a water buffalo is sure to put a damper on things and let everyone know how serious you are—it says, “This holiday is contrived.
-Hunger and poverty are real.”
+Last but not least, the water buffalo are here for everyone who is just not into Valentine's Day.
+Giving a water buffalo is sure to let your loved one know you're on the same page.
+It says, "This holiday is contrived.
+Hunger and poverty are real."